tinymce/tinymce-docs/components/dialog/overview.md

 }
 ```

-> Insert Table: Name: The name property on the button is used to identify which button was clicked.
+**Name:** The name property on the button is used to identify which button was clicked.
 The name property is used as an id attribute to identify dialog components.
-When we define name: ‘foobutton’ and a user clicks on that button.
-The dialog onAction handler will fire and provide event details.name will be ‘foobutton’ this will allow developers to create a click handler for ‘foobutton’  see dialog onAction configuration.
+When we define name: `foobutton` and a user clicks on that button.
+The dialog onAction handler will fire and provide event `details.name` will be `foobutton` this will allow developers to create a click handler for ‘foobutton’  see dialog onAction configuration.

 **Text:** This will be the displayed button text, eg: text: ‘do magic’ will create a button with text ‘do magic’, dialog buttons do not support icons at the moment